ovspianist/quartz/content/notes/Restaurants I recommend.md

 [[Seveni Bar & Restaurant]] for northeastern Chinese food, BBQ are very good.

+[[Bone Daddies Soho]] for thick Tonkotsu ramen and garlic on the table.

 ## Any more to offer?
 *There are here for special reasons, could be authenticity, price, creativity, or quality of services.*